 As with any other disease, prevention is the most effective strategy.
 Hepatitis A vaccine is licensed in the United States for use in individuals 1 year of age and older.
 Immunoglobulin (Ig) can provide short-term protection, both pre- and post-exposure (administered within two weeks after exposure for maximum protection).
-The Advisory Council for Immunization Practices (ACIP) recommends that the following persons be vaccinated against hepatitis A [15; 95]:
+The Advisory Council for Immunization Practices (ACIP) recommends that the following persons be vaccinated against hepatitis A [13]:

-- All children at 12 through 23 months of age - Infants 6 to 11 months of age who will be traveling outside the United States, regardless of the incidence of HAV in the area to which they are traveling.
-(This dose is not counted as part of the two-dose series.) - Unvaccinated children and adolescents 2 to 18 years of age - Healthy persons 1 to 40 years of age who have not previously completed the two-dose series and will be traveling to an area in which HAV is highly or intermediately endemic.
-These persons should receive the first dose of vaccine as soon as travel is anticipated, whether or not the second dose of vaccine can be completed prior to the trip.
-Persons older than 40 years of age, persons with immunocompromising conditions, and persons with chronic liver disease planning on traveling to an area with high or intermediate HAV endemicity should receive a single dose of vaccine as soon as travel is considered.
-Persons traveling in less than two weeks should receive the initial dose of the vaccine and simultaneously may be administered Ig in a different anatomic injection site (e.g., separate limbs). - Persons who are at increased risk for infection (e.g., men who have sex with men, persons who use injection or non-injection drugs, persons with occupational risk for exposure, persons who anticipate close personal contact with an international adoptee, persons experiencing homelessness) - Persons at increased risk for complications of hepatitis A (e.g., individuals with chronic liver disease, persons with human immunodeficiency virus [HIV]) - Any person who wishes to obtain immunity (protection) - Pregnant women at risk for HAV infection or severe outcome from HAV infection - Unvaccinated persons ≥1 year of age in outbreak settings who are at risk for HAV infection or at risk for severe disease from HAV

-Persons in settings that provide services to adults in which a high proportion of those persons have risk factors for HAV infection
+- All children at 1 year of age - Unvaccinated children and adolescents 2 to 18 years of age - Persons who are at increased risk for infection (e.g., international travelers, men who have sex with men, persons who use injection or non-injection drugs, persons with occupational risk for exposure, persons who anticipate close personal contact with an international adoptee, persons experiencing homelessness) - Persons at increased risk for complications of hepatitis A (e.g., individuals with chronic liver disease, persons with human immunodeficiency virus [HIV]) - Any person who wishes to obtain immunity (protection) - Pregnant women at risk for HAV infection or severe outcome from HAV infection - Unvaccinated persons in outbreak settings who are at risk for HAV infection or at risk for severe disease from HAV - Persons in settings that provide services to adults in which a high proportion of those persons have risk factors for HAV infection

 The U.S. Food and Drug Administration (FDA) has approved two single-antigen HAV vaccines and one combination vaccine for use in the United States, all of which are inactivated vaccines.
-The singleantigen vaccines are Havrix and VAQTA.
+The single-antigen vaccines are Havrix and VAQTA.
 Both are administered to adults in a dose of 1 mL intramuscularly.
-The dose for children is 0.5 mL [15].
-Singleantigen vaccines are considered interchangeable.
-A second dose of either vaccine can be administered, regardless of which vaccine was administered as the first dose.
-Although the manufacturer recommends that the second dose be administered 6 to 12 months after the first, persons who receive the second dose more than 12 months after the first are still considered fully vaccinated.
-The duration of protection from the vaccine is not fully known.
-However, studies have shown that immunity persists for at least 25 years [96].
-Because the vaccine was not approved until 1995 and became a two-dose series in 1999, studies of persistence beyond 25 years are not available.
+The dose for children is 0.5 mL.
+It is suggested that travelers to endemic regions receive the initial injection at least one month prior to travel.
+A booster dose six months after the initial injection is useful and may provide lifelong protection [13].

-An alternative to single-antigen HAV vaccines is Twinrix, which contains inactivated HAV and HBV recombinant vaccines.
-It is immunogenic against HAV and HBV but requires three injections of 1 mL intramuscularly.
+An alternative is Twinrix, which contains inactivated HAV and HBV recombinant vaccines.
+It is immunogenic against HAV and HBV, but requires three injections of 1 mL intramuscularly.
 The suggested schedule is an initial injection followed by boosters at one and six months.
 This vaccine is not approved for use in children.
-Immunity is expected to persist for at least 20 years (and possibly longer) in those who receive all three doses [9; 15].
+Immunity is expected to persist for at least 20 years (and possibly longer) in those who receive all three doses [13; 42].